Martyn Woolford: Sheffield United, Fleetwood Town and Grimsby Town

 Woolford signed a two-year contract with League One club Sheffield United on 14 July 2015, having previously played under manager Nigel Adkins at Scunthorpe.
 He was released by United on 19 August 2016, having fallen out of favour under manager Chris Wilder, and immediately joined League One club Fleetwood Town on a one-year contract.
 He was released at the end of 2016–17.

 On 31 August 2017, Woolford signed a one-year contract with League Two club Grimsby Town on a free transfer.
 He made his debut two days later, starting in a 1–0 home win over Crewe Alexandra, in which he was substituted in the 69th minute.
 He was offered a new contract by Grimsby at the end of the 2017–18 season.
 He was released by Grimsby at the end of the 2018–19 season.

 Later career

 Woolford signed for Northern Premier League Premier Division club Hyde United on 15 August 2019.
 He signed for National League North club Boston United on 9 October.
 In July 2020 he signed for Gainsborough Trinity of the Northern Premier League.

 Frickley Athletic

 In June 2021, Woolford returned to Frickley Athletic ahead of the 2021/22 season.
 After eight appearances and no goals, Woolford retired from playing following an injury.

+He returned to the club in July 2025.
+He made his third debut for the club in an FA Cup game away at Brighouse Town in August, completing the full ninety minutes in a 1-0 defeat.